mehulagg/gitlab/doc/development/background_migrations.md

 # Background migrations

-Background migrations can be used to perform data migrations that would otherwise take a very long time (hours, days, years, etc) to complete.
+Background migrations should be used to perform data migrations whenever the whole migration takes over `1 hour` to complete.
 For example, you can use background migrations to migrate data so that instead of storing data in a single JSON column the data is stored in a separate table.

 If the database cluster is considered to be in an unhealthy state, background migrations automatically reschedule themselves for a later point in time.

 ## When To Use Background Migrations

-In the vast majority of cases you will want to use a regular Rails migration instead.
-Background migrations should be used when migrating _data_ in tables that have so many rows this process would take hours when performed in a regular Rails migration.
+Background migrations should be used when migrating _data_ in tables that have so many rows this process would take over 1 hours when performed in a regular Rails migration.

 Background migrations _may_ also be used when executing numerous single-row queries